 What are moles?

-Moles are caused when there is a concentrated increase in the density of pigment instead of spreading throughout the skin as they normally do.
-Most moles form within your first 30 years of your life and often start to fade later in life.
-It is normal for moles to change slowly; change colour, becoming raised or developing hair on them.
-Moles are most often benign (harmless), forming because of genetics, hormones and according to some scientists, the sun.
+Moles are caused when there is a concentrated increase in the density of pigment instead of spreading throughout the skin as they usually do.
+Most moles appear before the age of 30 and often start to fade later in life.
+It is common for moles to change slowly – change color, becoming raised, or develop hair.
+Moles are most often benign (harmless), forming because of genetics, hormones, and according to some scientists, the sun.

 How do I know if they’re cancerous?